How to Become a Notary in New Jersey

 How much does it cost to become a notary public in New Jersey?

-- A fee that may be up to $15 for each test administered online by the state treasurer.
+• Up to a $15 fee for the test administered online by the state treasurer.

-- A $15 fee to have the oath of office taken and recorded before the county clerk.
+• A $15 fee to have the oath of office taken and recorded by the county clerk.

-- A New Jersey notary journal to record all notarial acts performed.
+• A notary journal to record all notarial acts performed.
+Click here to view our notary journal prices.

-- An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you as a notary.
-(This step is optional.)
+• An errors and omissions insurance policy (optional) to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in New Jersey?